imharshal/react-todo-application-assignment/README.md

 ## Available Scripts

-Use 'npm install' to install dependencies
+Use `npm install` to install dependencies
 Use `npm start` to run project.
 Visit `http://localhost:3000` to see the live application